latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 ```

-We also show that the variables, e.g. `x`, `z`, can be renamed without changing
+We also see that the variables, e.g. `x`, `z`, can be renamed without changing
 the function, it's still the identity function (unless there's some clash in the renaming).
 In the set of useful functions, this is maybe the simplest of all and it even deserve
 a name in the standard Clojure library: